kytrinyx/problem-specifications/exercises/binary-search/instructions.md

 The algorithm looks like this:

-If the middle element is our item, then we're done.

 - Divide the sorted list in half and compare the middle element with the item we're looking for.
 - If the middle element is our item, then we're done.
 - If the middle element is greater than our item, we can eliminate that number and all the numbers **after** it.